 Exercise strengthens muscles, gives joints more support, and keeps your body flexible and limber.
 It also helps improve your balance, so you’re less likely to fall and break a bone.

 If you’ve already had one fracture, staying active may help you recover faster and feel less pain.
 But always talk to your doctor before you start a new workout program and how to exercise after a fracture.

 Your Job and Bone Mass

-Somewhere between ages 30 and 40, many of us become less active because our jobs are sedentary.
-As we pass 50, this tendency to be sedentary generally increases.
-This can be a big problem, especially if other risk factors for osteoporosis develop.
+Somewhere between ages 30 and 40, many of us become less active because our jobs don’t require much movement.
+Once we pass 50, we tend to move around even less every day.
+This can be a big problem, especially if you have a higher chance of getting osteoporosis.

 When Exercise Can Be Bad for Bones

-Interestingly, mounting evidence shows that too much exercise can result in bone disorders.
-The hormonal imbalances that result from intense training can lead to decreased bone mass and low bone mass known as osteopenia.
-These imbalances can even lead to broken bones.
+Interestingly, some evidence shows that too much exercise can lead to bone problems, too.
+Intense training can cause hormone imbalances, which can lead to lower bone mass, called osteopenia.
 This can be a problem for some young female athletes.
-Maintaining a balance of exercise and recovery is crucial to keeping osteoporosis at bay.
+A balance of exercise and recovery is crucial to keeping osteoporosis at bay.

 What Else Can I Do for Bone Health?

 Ask your doctor how often you need to have a bone density test.
 Talk about other things you can do -- such as changing your diet -- to prevent more bone loss.
 You can also ask about any medications you take to see if they might be causing bone loss.
 On the other hand, ask if osteoporosis drugs might help you.

 It’s important to start today to protect and strengthen your bones.
 Be sure to ask your doctor specific questions about the health of your bones.
 Then follow their recommendations for preventing the effects of osteoporosis.